promzeus/RedisOperator-haproxy-failover/README.md

 Failover redis-sentinel switch.
 Works in conjunction with the redis-operator project.

-There are two file servers enabled in this operator.
+There are two filover enabled in this operator.
 Disable the unnecessary one.

 1. haproxy-based
 ```